georgkoester/blacklist_chaincode/README.md

 Be aware that hyperledger is under heavy development, so you might want to switch to the tagged version, e.g.
 [interfaces.go version 1.0.5, selected from interfaces_stable and interfaces_experimental](https://github.com/hyperledger/fabric/blob/v1.0.5/core/chaincode/shim/interfaces.go).

-- __I cannot connect to the CLI docker container:__ I CTRL+C the docker-compose process and `docker rm` `cli`, `chaincode`, `orderer`, and `peer`.
-Then docker-compose up again.
+- __I cannot connect to the CLI docker container:__ Shut down cleanly with `docker-compose -f docker-compose-simple.yaml down` instead of just CTRL+C. Otherwise try `docker rm` `cli`, `chaincode`, `orderer`, and `peer`.
+Then docker-compose up should work again.
 Now you might have to reinstall and reinstantiate, depending on if you also cleaned the directory of files.
 I suggest you just use a new chaincode name and start over.
-You don't need to run chaincode containers for old chaincodes.
+You don't need to run chaincode containers for unused chaincodes (they'll then be unavailable).

 - __I cannot reinstall the chaincode:__ Chaincodes need to be installed either with a new name (`-n`) or new version (`-v`).